bmoreonrails/rails_tutorial/_chapters/chapter_01.md

 {% endsteps %}

 {% protip %}
   It's easiest to edit these files using a text editor created just for programming.
-If you don't already have a favorite text editor for programming?
-We recommend [Atom](https://atom.io/).
+If you don't already have a favorite text editor we recommend [Atom](https://atom.io/).
 {% endprotip %}

 {% steps %}
 {% list %}
-  1. The `config` directory is where you'll store configuration files for the bookstore application. `$rails new` generated a bunch of configuration files to help you get this new application up and running quickly.
+  1. The `config` directory is where you'll store configuration files for the bookstore application. `rails new` generated a bunch of configuration files to help you get this new application up and running quickly.
 Let's take a look at one of those files.

-  1. From inside the menu of your favorite text editor to open the whole `bookstore` directory.
+  1. From inside your favorite text editor go to File -> open and select the whole `bookstore` directory.

   1. In your text editor, navigate to the `config` directory, and then look at the contents of the `database.yml` file.